samlucio/Week-2-Lab-Report/index.md

 ![Image](keygen.png)

 ## 6. Optimizing Remote Running
-    - You can use commands in quotes after running the ssh commands.
+    - You can use commands in quotes to make it faster when running ssh.